Rei-SwitchBot/faq/en-us/Others.md

 Homey App – SwitchBot Integration: https://homey.app/en-us/app/com.switchbot/SwitchBot/

 This page is maintained by Homey and reflects their latest supported products.
 If you’re unsure whether your specific SwitchBot device is compatible, we suggest contacting Homey Support directly for confirmation.

+---
+### Troubleshooting Unable to Join Home

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+To assist you better with this issue, could you please provide the following information:
+Home Owner Account:
+Home Member Account:
+For urgent issues during the investigation process, as a temporary measure, we recommend logging into the same SwitchBot app account on the member's phone.
+All registered products will be available for use under the same account.

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.